 trust chart

 CFI is one of the biggest brokers with multiple subsidiaries operating under the same trade name.
-The bulk of its 13 entities are licensed and regulated in MENA countries, with two of them authorized in Europe by FCA UK and CySEC.
+Most of its 13 entities are licensed and regulated in MENA countries, with two of them authorized in Europe by FCA UK and CySEC.
 The broker is generally transparent and adheres to the most crucial safety requirements.

 Entity Features CFI International Ltd Credit Financier Invest Limited Credit Financier Invest (CFI) Limited Credit Financier Invest Financial (Pty) Ltd CFI Financial Markets LLC Credit Financier Invest SAL Credit Financial Invest for Financial Brokerage Ltd Credit Financier Invest Limited CFI Financial Investment Company Credit Financier Invest Limited Credit Financial Invest for Financial Brokerage Co Credit Financier Invest International Limited Credit Financier Invest (International) Limited